-Frequently Answered Questions
+Frequently Asked Questions

 What is the cost of admission?

 Daily admission to the museum is free.
 Suggested donation is $12 for adults and $7 for seniors.
+We do not accept cash.

 Where is the most-convenient parking?